 Written with no intention to be published, Meditations (AD 121-180) is the personal diary of Marcus Aurelius, a Roman emperor who wrote to himself each day in an attempt to live his best life.

 ￼Even those of us who love what we do, can on occasion, struggle to face the day.
 For those hard-to-take moments, we share Aurelius’ motivations to help you live the life you were made for.

 You could leave life right now.
 Let that determine what you do and say and think…Do everything as if it were the last thing you were doing in your life.

 Death is our only certainty.
 Every day we waste is a day we never get back.
-The trivial keeping us up all night, no longer has that power over us.
+The trivial keeping us up all night no longer has that power over us.
 We act with clarity and gratefulness.
-It is when we take time for granted, we make poor judgement and waste precious moments.
+It is when we take time for granted, we make poor judgements and waste precious moments.
 Death’s friendly tick ensures we act with purpose, love and action.

 2. Get out of bed because what you do matters

-When is feels so much nicer to remain under the covers and put the alarm to snooze, Aurelius replies;
+When it feels so much nicer to remain under the covers and put the alarm to snooze, Aurelius replies;

 3. Do not give away precious energy to hurtful people